JohannesLorenz/ringbuffer/README.txt

 The ringbuffer is lock-free (using atomics only), and allows multiple readers, but only one writer.

+The ringbuffer is real-time safe, i.e. guarantees that the functions return "fast enough" (except to initialization and cleanup routines).

 2 Why using ringbuffer?
 ::::::::::::::::::::